-Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key 1 The setting is integrated in and supports full access of individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the LAC: Children's Choice Rule Title 50, Part XXI, Subpart 9, Chapters 111 Louisiana Administrative Code Click on "Title 50" Children's Choice Manual: Children's Choice Waiver Provider Manual LAC: §11101 - Introduction - Compliant - Setting is for children who live at home with their families.
-This is the same as setting for individuals without developmental disabilities. §11303 F - Family Support -Compliant - Services are provided in LAC: Insert overall language to support these setting requirements in each waiver rule or overall HCBS rule.
-Control of personal resources is not applicable to children, and LAC: A Children's Choice Manual: B
+Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key 1 The setting is integrated in and supports full access of individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS LAC: Children's Choice Rule Title 50, Part XXI, Subpart 9, Chapters 111 Louisiana Administrativ e Code Click on "Title 50" Go to page 23 of TOC.
+Children's Choice Manual: Children's Choice Waiver Provider Manual LAC: §11101 - Introduction - Compliant - Setting is for children who live at home with their families.
+This is the same as setting for individuals without developmental disabilities. §11303 F - Family Support -Compliant - Services are provided in home or community (school programs, summer camps, etc.) Includes assistance with participating in community §11303 M & N - Compliant - Housing LAC: Insert overall language to support these setting requirements in each waiver rule or overall HCBS rule.
+Control of personal resources is not applicable to children, and should not be hindered for the family for these services.
+Children's Choice Manual: LAC: A Children's Choice Manual: B